 We need to compute Trump’s lead for each sample: \((n_T - n_C)/n\), where \(n_T\) are the number of Trump votes in the sample and \(n_C\) the number for Clinton.
 If the lead is positive, then the sample shows a win for Trump.

 We know the actual lead was, 0.4818 - 0.4746 = 0.0072.
 To get a sense of the variation in the poll, we can simulate the chance process of drawing from the urn over and over and examine the values that we get in return.
-Below we simulate 100,000 polls of 1500 voters from the votes cast in Pennsylvania.
+Now, we can simulate 100,000 polls of 1500 voters from the votes cast in Pennsylvania:

 def trump_advantage(votes, n): sample_votes = multivariate_hypergeom.rvs(votes, n) return (sample_votes - sample_votes) / n